 When considering how to contact a prospective employer to see whether your application has been successful or not, employers often prefer job candidates to send an email or a private LinkedIn message rather than call them out of the blue.

-If the job posting provides a contact name or email address for the person dealing with the applications then you can email or message them directly.
-Otherwise it’s a good idea to have a good look at the general contact details on the company’s website to find the most suitable email address to use.
-If the only contact email address available is a generic one, like [email protected] (without a specific person attached), then just be sure to write a clear subject line indicating that you are following up on a specific role, so that it can be directed to the right person.
+If the job posting provides a contact name or email address for the person dealing with the applications, then you can email or message them directly.
+Otherwise, it’s a good idea to have a good look at the general contact details on the company’s website to find the most suitable email address to use.
+If the only contact email address available is a generic one, like [email protected] (without a specific person attached), then just be sure to write a clear subject line indicating that you’re following up on a specific role, so that it can be directed to the right person.

 Because neither an email or a LinkedIn message require an instant response, you’ll be enabling whoever is dealing with the applications to go away and look at your application again before getting in touch with you.